-More than 200 of the approximately 900 exhibitors will present products and solutions for this sector.
-All information about exhibitors and products is available in the IFFA-Contactor.
+More than 200 of around 860 exhibitors presented products and solutions for processing alternative proteins at IFFA 2022.
+Information about exhibitors and products is available in the IFFA-Contactor.
 All the relevant exhibitors can be clearly filtered out via the "Plant-Based and Alternative Proteins" field of special interest.To the exhibitor search

 IFFA Forum: Exciting exhibitor and expert presentations, e.g. from Planteneers, ADM, Fraunhofer Institute for Process Engineering and Packaging (IVV), Handtmann, Hydrosol, Prosur, Coperion.

 IFFA Factory: A modern production line on which vegan and classic sausages are produced live in alternation.
-With expert moderation and tasting (16 May).
+With expert moderation and tasting.

 IFFA Factory Talks: Presentations by ProVeg and Good Food Institute Europe on market introduction, market potential, hybrid products, texture, state of the art and innovation in ingredients.
-Experience the future - cultured meat live cooking (May 16).
+Experience the future - cultured meat live cooking.

 IFFA Discovery Tours: Free guided tours on meat alternatives curated by Good Food Institute Europe.